emuminov/ford-jonson-tester/README.md

 # Ford-Johnson tester
 This is a program that tests the implementation of the Ford-Johnson algorithm, also known as [merge-insertion sort](https://en.wikipedia.org/wiki/Merge-insertion_sort).
-The tester is fine-tuned for testing cpp09 module from the common core of the 42 school.
+The tester was made specifically for testing the exercises from cpp09 module from the common core of the 42 school, where you have to implement this algorithm.

 https://github.com/user-attachments/assets/658ca645-9b64-4097-9269-9f833d97e17e